Flooring

 What Is The Best Underlayment For LVT Flooring?

-1. STC (Sound Transmission Class), the higher the number, the better the muffling sound you will get.
+1. STC (Sound Transmission Class): the higher the number, the better the muffling sound you will get.

-2. IIC (Impact Isolation Class), the higher the number, will prevent further insulation and measure noise when an object falls on the floor or if someone is walking around upstairs.
+2. IIC (Impact Isolation Class), the higher the number, will prevent further insulation and measure impact noise when an object falls on the floor or if someone is walking around upstairs.

 Keeping that in mind, here are some of the top 3 contenders with underlayment for vinyl flooring: